 This instrument is not available for walk-up use, so follow the instructions below for submitting a sample for Accurate Mass/HRMS analysis:

 The department’s computing facility is a 100-MHz network of machines optimized for maximum computational capability and data throughput.
 Among these networked machines are 75 dual-processor Intel platforms, 9 Dell PowerEdge machines, and 10 SGI Origin 200 dual-processor systems.
 Our file server is a Sun SPARC Ultra 5 Model 333.
 It serves a 500-Gb RAID 5 storage array.
 There is also a 200-Gb RAID array available for processing large data sets.
 The department has 3 SGI Octane computers for viewing graphical output from molecular modeling programs such as Macromodel.
 Other computational software available to researchers are MSI Insight II, Grasp, Jaguar, Titan, and Rasmol.

-The Precision Biocharacterization Facility (PBCF) is located primarily in Havemeyer Hall, rooms 546 and 428.
+The Precision Biomolecular Characterization Facility (PBCF) is located primarily in Havemeyer Hall, rooms 546 and 428.
 This core facility is new and will be adding instruments, capabilities, and additional space soon.
 The PBCF will provide access to state of the art biophysical and biochemical instrumentation focused on the study of conformations, activities and assembly of biological and other macromolecules.
 For access to the PBCF and the Badger LIMS scheduler, or to coordinate training, contact Jia Ma, Manager of the PBCF.
-More information is found here.
+More information can be found at the PBCF website.

 Materials science researchers have access to a wide range of spectroscopy, crystallography and other instruments for materials characterization in the Columbia Nano Initiative’s SMCL, housed on the second and fifth floors of Havemeyer Hall.